 Lola Haskins is available for readings, workshops, and consulting.
 For rate information, please contact her.

-Ms. Haskins’ prose writings include Fifteen Florida Cemeteries, Strange Tales Unearthed (University Press of Florida, 2011) and an advice book for people interested in poetry, Not Feathers Yet: A Beginner’s Guide to the Poetic Life (Backwaters, 2007).
+Ms. Haskins’ prose writings include Fifteen Florida Cemeteries, Strange Tales Unearthed (University Press of Florida, 2011) and an advice book for people interested in poetry, Not Feathers Yet: A Beginner’s Guide to the Poetic Life (Backwaters, 2007). is now available from the University of Nebraska Press.

 The past ten or fifteen years have seen ventures into the natural world.
 A first effort, an essay introducing a book of photographs, Visions of Florida was followed by an essay in The Wild Heart of Florida (proceeds to Nature Conservancy), both from the University Press of Florida.
 Her poem “Prayer for the Everglades” ends the otherwise prose The Book of the Everglades (Milkweed) and another “The View from Cedar Key” is one of two poems in a book of citizens’ responses to the Gulf, given to all state legislators prior to the Deepwater Horizon Oil Spill.
 Ms. Haskins has also written an as-yet unpublished collection of personal essays beginning in Florida state parks, called Wind, the Grass, and Us.
 She has served on the executive committee of Florida Defenders of the Environment since 2011.